-b. short- and long-term effects
+2) short- and long-term effects

-Under Alternative B, 81.9 percent of existing old growth in the project area would remain relatively stable for several decades; 6.4 percent would remain very unstable and at risk of losing its old-growth status within several decades; 8.9 percent would lose old-growth status for 50 years; and 2.8 percent would lose old-growth status for 200 years (Figure 4.15).
+Under Alternative B, 81.9 percent of existing old growth in the project area would remain relatively stable for several decades; 6.4 percent would remain very unstable and at risk of losing some of its important old-growth attributes (moving successionally towards post-old growth) within several decades; 8.9 percent would lose old-growth status for 50 years; and 2.8 percent would lose old-growth status for 200 years (Figure 4.15).
 Alternative B would reduce the total amount of old growth on the project area from 1,309.3 acres to 1,155.9 acres.
-The treatments, however, would increase the amount of old growth that would remain relatively stable from 934.6 acres (71.4 percent) to 1,072.6 acres (81.9 percent) and reduce the amount of old growth that is likely to break up within several decades from 374.7 acres (28.6 percent) to 83.4 acres (6.4 percent).
+The treatments, however, would increase the amount of old growth that would remain relatively stable from 934.6 acres (71.4 percent) to 1,072.6 acres (81.9 percent) and reduce the amount of old growth that is likely to become post-old growth within several decades from 374.7 acres (28.6 percent) to 83.4 acres (6.4 percent).